 For another budget option, we also love Collection Lash Surge — it’s also 100 percent vegan.
 Originally recommended to me by a makeup artist friend, I used it during university (when my budget for makeup was practically nonexistent).
 The suitably chubby brush features enough bristles to truly coat your lashes, and the formula is available in both waterproof and non-waterproof.
 Despite its truly dark pigment, the mascara never causes dreaded “panda eyes” — a virtue heavily praised in its dozens of five-star reviews from Boots customers.

 When it comes to selecting a type of brush, Burrell says that, just like blow-drying hair, the fatter the brush, the more volume you get.
 Due to its chubby shape, the Pat McGrath brush gives considerable volume, but it’s also a good all-rounder.
 “This one does it all,” says Burrell.
 “It lengthens, thickens, and curls.”
 Zdunowski-Roeder agrees, explaining that “the formula is so pigmented, smooth, and creamy, and the product truly lengthens lashes and is completely buildable,” she says.
 “It stays on all day without fail and the fact that it is non-clumping makes it even more of a winner.”

 Best lengthening mascara

-When makeup artist Kornelija Slunjski saw how much longer a client’s lashes looked after applying this mascara for the first time, she actually said “Wow,” out loud.
-The brand claims to have a creamy and jet-black pigment that extends the lash.
-And while the lengthening effect is the standout here, Slunjski also notes that it’s volumizing and “the brush separates the lashes really nicely and doesn’t make your lashes look clumpy.”
-The mascara is also formulated with honey extract and marine collagen to nourish and moisturize your lashes.
+When makeup artist Kornelija Slunjski saw how much longer a client’s lashes looked after applying this mascara for the first time, she actually said “Wow” out loud.
+The formula (which includes lash strengthening marine collagen and honey extract) is creamy, and applies as a “triple” jet black.
+The brush is also well-reviewed by Slunksi, as it “separates the lashes really nicely and doesn’t make [them] look clumpy.”

 Best waterproof mascara